LHNCBC/lforms/form_definition.md

   with the following keys:

     * questionCode - (required) A code identifying the question or section.
       This code needs to be unique among its sibling questions.
+      It should not contain '/'.
     * questionCardinality - This controls whether the there is a button for adding another of this question/section.
 It is a hash with "min" and "max" keys, and by default both of those are "1" (i.e., not repeatable).